ridha/grpc-streaming-demo/README.rst

   go run server.go

-You can run this client using:
+You can run the client using:

 .. code-block:: bash